 - Not Urgent and Not Important

-Immediately, you’ll be able to see at a glance where you should be placing your attention and time.
-It’s also reassuring to realise that some of the things you’ve been worrying about may fall into the ‘not urgent and not important’ category.
-These can probably be forgotten about and taken off your list for the time being.
-Maybe not completely turning the taps off, but at least slowing the flow of water to a more manageable level!
+.
+Tasks in this grid can probably be forgotten about and taken off their list for the time being.
+(Maybe not completely turning the taps off, but at least slowing the flow of water to a more manageable level!)

 Coaching Tools to Reduce Stress